thriveweb/davis-legal/content/pages/faq.md

-      Rob strives to minimise negative environmental impacts from his professional activity as follows:
+      Rob strives to minimise negative environmental impacts from his professional activity.

-      * 100% of the energy needs of Rob's office are provided by solar energy and a solar battery storage system.

-      * 100% of the water consumed at Rob's office are harvested on site.

-      * carbon offsets are purchased for all necessary air travel.

-      * all paper and other suitable waste is recycled.

-      He asks that you please consider the environment when briefing Rob, and attempt wherever possible, to supply briefs in digital form.
+      He asks that you please consider the environment when briefing Rob, and attempt wherever possible, to supply briefs only in digital form (preferably in searchable PDF format).

       If paper briefs are to be supplied then please use double sided printing